vladovichsvetlana/assignment1barbershop/README.md

 The Bookings page offers the users to book an appointment for the service having the following tabs: name of the customer, email of the customer, date of the appointment, time and the number of people for the service allowing to choose from 1 person to 5+.
 The social media buttons are also placed in the footer section of the page.

+Media

+The photos used for all sections of the website are taken from free images of https://www.pexels.com.

+Content
+The text for the pages is written by Cut and Fade Barbers.
+The icons in the footer were taken from Font Awesome